Hurricane forces Obama to balance governing, campaigning

-WASHINGTON (Reuters) - President Barack Obama on Sunday faced the delicate task of balancing his administration’s biggest storm response with his tough campaign for re-election as Hurricane Sandy bore down on the U.S. East Coast little more than a week before Election Day.
+WASHINGTON (Reuters) - President Barack Obama faced the delicate task on Sunday of balancing his response to a potentially huge natural disaster with his own tough re-election effort as Hurricane Sandy bore down on the U.S. East Coast nine days before Election Day.

-Trying to show he had learned the lessons of White House predecessor George W. Bush’s botched handling of Hurricane Katrina in 2005, Obama sought to project the image of a president fully engaged in marshaling resources to deal with a looming natural disaster.
+Trying to demonstrate that he had learned the lessons of White House predecessor George W. Bush’s botched handling of Hurricane Katrina in 2005, Obama sought to project the image of a president fully engaged in marshaling resources to deal with a looming national emergency.

-But even as he pledged to stay on top of the storm threat, Obama - after shuffling his campaign travel because of the hurricane - was sticking to plans to fly to Florida on Sunday night.
+Even as he pledged to stay on top of the storm threat, Obama - after shuffling his campaign travel because of the approaching hurricane - stuck to his plan to fly to Florida on Sunday night for a rally in Orlando on Monday.

+But he scrapped an appearance later in the day in Ohio - considered the most critical election swing state - so that he could return to Washington to monitor what could be one of the largest storms to ever hit the U.S. mainland.

-He was due to hold a rally in Orlando on Monday and another later in the day in Ohio, making his case for a second term in two crucial swing states before returning to Washington.
-The storm also scrambled Republican challenger Mitt Romney’s schedule, but he too was going ahead with a number of events.
+The hurricane threat also scrambled Republican challenger Mitt Romney’s schedule, but he too was going ahead with some of his events.

 With Sandy forecast to barrel ashore between the mid-Atlantic states to New England late on Monday, Obama faces an increased risk to his prospects in a tight presidential race if the government’s emergency apparatus fails to perform well.
 Voters go to the polls nationwide on November 6.

-Obama, who also held a conference call with governors and mayors from states in the storm’s path, sought to allay such concerns on Sunday.
+Obama, who also held a conference call with governors and mayors from states in the storm’s path, sought to allay such concerns.

 “My main message to everybody involved is that we have to take this seriously,” Obama told reporters after he was briefed.
 He said emergency officials were confident that enough equipment and personnel were in place in advance of the storm’s onslaught.